 Postpartum Recovery Timeline

-The Complete Postpartum Essentials Budget
+The Complete Budget

 Pack the minimum kit 2-3 weeks before your due date.
 Add comfort items as budget allows.
-Everything on this list is available at Target, Amazon, or Walmart.

 The Bottom Line